eProsima/Discovery-Server/README.md

 #### UDP transport attribute settings

-In order to use UDP we can rely in the default transport where the locators are actual ports and IP addresses.
+In order to use UDP, we can rely on the default transport where the locators are actual ports and IP addresses.

 ##### UDP transport code setup for a client